Hurff Ackerman Saunders Federal Building and Robert Boochever U.S. Courthouse

-The Hurff Ackerman Saunders Federal Building and Robert Boochever U.S. Courthouse (Known to locals simply as "the Federal Building") is a United States Federal Building, United States Post Office and Federal court, located in Juneau, Alaska.
+The Hurff Ackerman Saunders Federal Building and Robert Boochever U.S. Courthouse (known locally as "the Federal Building") is a United States Federal Building, United States Post Office and Federal court, located in Juneau, Alaska.
 Built in 1964 and completed in 1966, the structure is located at 709 W. 9th Street, on the outskirts of downtown, near the Juneau-Douglas Bridge and across the street from the downtown Capital City Fire/Rescue station.
 The building serves as the official federal representation for the capital city of Alaska.

 Managed by the General Services Administration, the building has nine floors, plus a basement and mezzanine level.
 The building is located next to Gold Creek, a natural watershed which has been lined with concrete, carrying runoff from Mount Juneau.

 Tenants

 The building contains the Juneau offices and chambers of the U.S. District Court for the District of Alaska.
 It also contains offices for major federal agencies, including: